Prototyping a custom processing pipeline#

 • Warnings and errors will be handled by DataLab, so we don’t need to handle them ourselves.

-The most significant change is that we need to define a function that will be operating on DataLab’s native image objects (cdl.obj.ImageObj), instead of operating on NumPy arrays.
-So we need to find a way to call our custom function weighted_average_denoise with a cdl.obj.ImageObj as input and output.
-To avoid writing a lot of boilerplate code, we can use the function wrapper provided by DataLab: cdl.computation.image.Wrap11Func.
+The most significant change we need to make to our code is that we need to define a function that will be operating on DataLab’s native image objects (sigima.objects.ImageObj), instead of operating on NumPy arrays.
+So we need to find a way to call our custom function weighted_average_denoise with a sigima.objects.ImageObj as input and output.
+To avoid writing a lot of boilerplate code, we can use the function wrapper provided by DataLab: sigima.proc.image.Wrap1to1Func.

-Besides we need to define a class that describes our plugin, which must inherit from cdl.plugins.PluginBase and name the Python script that contains the plugin code with a name that starts with cdl_ (e.g. cdl_custom_func.py), so that DataLab can discover it at startup.
+Besides we need to define a class that describes our plugin, which must inherit from datalab.plugins.PluginBase and name the Python script that contains the plugin code with a name that starts with datalab_ (e.g., datalab_custom_func.py), so that DataLab can discover it at startup.

 Moreover, inside the plugin code, we want to add an entry in the “Plugins” menu, so that the user can access our plugin from the GUI.